dcosson/django-thumbs/README.md

 django-thumbs
 9/5/2011

-### Significant additions in v0.2, makes django-thumbs easier to use but maintains full backward-compatibility
+##Significant additions in v0.2, makes django-thumbs easier to use and maintains full backward-compatibility

-This is a fork of "github.com/Level-Up/django-thumbs.git".
-See README_ORIGINAL for the original README file.
+This is a fork of [github.com/Level-Up/django-thumbs.git](http://github.com/Level-Up/django-thumbs.git).
+See README_ORIGINAL for the original readme file.
+I've tested on Django 1.2 and 1.3, but feel free to try it on 1.0+

-### Features
+###Features
 + Easy to integrate into your code - just an ImageField with a few extra (optional) arguments to control thumbnailing
 + Works perfectly with any StorageBackend
 + Generates thumbnails after image is uploaded into memory
 + Deletes thumbnails when the image file is deleted

-### New in forked version
+###Added in forked version
 + Simpler (more loosely coupled) access to the various thumbnail sizes - give each size a name and access its url by name (i.e. `obj.picture.get_image_url("tiny")` instead of `obj.picture.url_80x80`).
 + Specify a default url (as an argument to the model field or in `settings.DEFAULT_IMAGE_URL`) to be used if no field is empty
 + Option to specify a "fullsize" image that maintains original aspect ratio but is scaled down to some maximum width or height.